stvorl/basyn/README.txt

 And two possible modes:
     COPY - Copies data sequentially, block by block.
 Recommended for initial syncs to reduce read operations and CPU usage on the receiving side.
     SYNC - Uses a hash function (SHA1 by default; others are available) to compare both devices in parallel.
 Only modified blocks are transferred.

+Additionally, SYNC mode supports bitmap files:
+    When a bitmap file is used, hashes from the source device are compared against those stored in the bitmap file rather than reading the destination device.
+    This eliminates the need to read the destination device entirely, which can significantly reduce I/O operations and time.
+    If the bitmap file doesn't exist, it will be created automatically with the appropriate structure.

 Compression is enabled by default in both modes to reduce network traffic.
 To avoid confusion in role-swapping scenarios, devices are also referred below to as the "source device" and "receiving device"